Travelling wave analysis of cellular invasion into surrounding tissues

 In the first instance we focus on travelling wave solutions with initial condition given by Equations (\ref{eq:ICUCompactSupport})--(\ref{eq:ICVCompactSupport}) so that the initial cancer density profile has compact support.
 Time-dependent solutions are shown in Figure \ref{fig:2}(a)--(d) for $\mathcal{V}=0.5$ for a range of $\gamma$.
 Additional time-dependent solutions are shown in Figure \ref{fig:2}(e)--(h) for $\mathcal{V}=1$ for a range of $\gamma$.
 In all cases we see that the time-dependent solutions of Equations (\ref{eq:GouvdiffUNonDimensional})--(\ref{eq:GouvdiffVNonDimensional}) evolve to constant-speed travelling wave solutions, and in each subfigure we give a numerical estimate of the travelling wave speed, $c$.

 \begin{landscape}

 \end{landscape}

 Results in Figure \ref{fig:2}(a)--(d) highlight several interesting properties of these travelling wave solutions, especially when we compare them with the well-known travelling wave solutions of the Fisher-KPP model (\ref{eq:FisherKPPNonDimensional}).
-Each travelling wave solution in Figure \ref{fig:2}(a)--(d) leads to profiles for $u(x,t)$ that are smooth, and without compact support since the travelling wave density profile decays to zero for large $x$.
-In this regard, the shape of the travelling wave solutions of Equations (\ref{eq:GouvdiffUNonDimensional})--(\ref{eq:GouvdiffVNonDimensional}) is similar to those for the Fisher-KPP model~\cite{Murray02,Canosa1973}.
-However, in the invasion model we see that the speed of the travelling wave depends upon the decay rate, $\gamma$, in a rather unexpected way.
+Each travelling wave solution in Figure \ref{fig:2}(a)--(d) leads to profiles for $u(x,t)$ that \cbl are smooth since they are differentiable everywhere on the domain, and they do not have compact support since they decay to zero in the far field, $u(x,t) \to 0^+$ as $x \rightarrow \infty$.
+In this regard, the shape of these travelling wave solutions is similar to those for the Fisher-KPP model~\cite{Murray02,Canosa1973}. \cb However, in the invasion model we see that the speed of the travelling wave depends upon the decay rate, $\gamma$, in a rather unexpected way.
 First, results in Figure \ref{fig:2}(a)--(b) suggest that for sufficiently small $\gamma < \gamma_{\textrm{c}}$, the speed of the travelling wave is independent of $\gamma$.
 Second, results in Figure \ref{fig:2}(c)--(d) indicate that for sufficiently large $\gamma > \gamma_{\textrm{c}}$, the travelling wave speed increases with $\gamma$.
 It is of interest to note that all values of $\gamma$ considered in Figure \ref{fig:2}(a)--(d) lead to travelling wave solutions with $c < 2$.
 This is very different to travelling wave solutions of the dimensionless Fisher-KPP model that evolve from initial conditions with compact support since these travelling waves always have $c = 2$~\cite{Murray02,Canosa1973}.